-Muskoka Watershed Council’s 2018 Muskoka Watershed Report Card will be launched this July.
-It will feature 8 indicators of environmental health: total phosphorus, calcium concentrations in lakes, benthic macroinvertebrates, species at risk, invasive species, climate change, interior forest and fragmentation.
+Muskoka Watershed Council’s 2018 Muskoka Watershed Report Card was launched in July.
+It features 8 indicators of environmental health: total phosphorus, calcium concentrations in lakes, benthic macroinvertebrates, species at risk, invasive species, climate change, interior forest and fragmentation.

 As the warm weather arrives; foliage begins to bloom, the birds start chirping, and of course, the bugs become fierce.